Gagan921/Gagan921/README.md

 <p align="center">
-  🚀 Actively building at the intersection of AI + Backend + Finance
+  🚀 Actively building at the intersection of AI + Backend
 </p>